Get prepared to learn everything you ever wanted to know about the inspirational French phrase “Vivre au jour le jour”.

 It’s generally translated as “To live each day as it comes” but we can also translate this sentence in English as: “To live day to day” or “Live from hand to mouth“.

 It means that we shouldn’t worry too much about the future, and just enjoy the present moment.
-That it’s pointless to plan too much things and that it’s better to just take every day as our whole past, present and future.
+That it’s pointless to plan too many things and that it’s better to just take every day as our whole past, present and future.

 It can also mean that you are not doing any savings and living with the money you earn from day to day.